About Us

 Established in 2002, Bloc Projects is a contemporary arts organisation in the centre of Sheffield.
 We are committed to the continued learning of early to mid-career artists, which is evidenced in our unique artist development commissioning process.
 Our aim is to present extraordinary worlds that are rooted in the broader socio-political landscape.

-Our organisation provides a gallery and two meanwhile spaces for the exploration of art practices, free and open to publics.
+Our organisation provides a gallery for the exploration of art practices, free and open to publics.
+Since 2023, we have also been offering meanwhile spaces for affordable studio and event hires.
 We work closely with peers at local art organisations, universities and charities to ensure that our activities are welcoming to diverse groups across generations.

 With different opportunities and ways to engage with artistic experimentation, our programme carefully attends to accessibility, participation and cross-disciplinarity.